shubh737/quirk/README.md

 Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

 Note that this license **does not** give free reign to redistribute the name and branding of quirk.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.

+I am sarvagya a student of whitehat jr.
+I learn coding.
+I love coding because that is a only thing which makes me statisfied with all my effort and works. i dont take it as a work.
+I take it as a responsibility.
+Thanks and bye.
+:) bye